 Goddess VG bed explained

-This Vegetable Growing planting bed design (growing system) is a combination of the best bits from current horticultural ideas such as wicking beds, mycorrhizal fungi symbiosis, ‘semi-raised deep beds’ (A. Titchmarsh) all combined within a long and thin U-Bend shaped paired planting bed 1.5m x 4m (golden ratio proportions 13ft x 5ft).
+This Vegetable Growing planting bed design (growing system) is a combination of the best bits from current horticultural ideas such as wicking beds, mycorrhizal fungi symbiosis, ‘semi-raised deep beds’ (A. Titchmarsh) all combined within a “Sunken” U-Bend shaped paired planting bed 1.5m x 4m (golden ratio proportions 13ft x 5ft).
 The whole bed is then sun orientated along a North-to-South axis (as per commercial green houses).
 However, new to this combination of ideas is my Pallet wood Hydro-driver design which is acting as a low tech ‘moisture level moderator’ through controlled evaporation and my Wood chip sock bed edging idea.
 All crammed into a single growing system.

 My allotment plot in West Essex is heavy and stony “London clay” that is unhelpfully alkaline.
 A mason jar soil test gives me about 45% clay to 55% sand & grit.
 It’s not an easy soil for a new starter and is the reason for this “Scotty, give me everything you’ve got” radical growing bed redesign.
 See images below to help in your visualisation before reading on.

 The ultimate aim being a low-maintenance and high-success vegetable growing system with less disenchantment for new starters.
 Other considerations are ‘low cost’ and upcycling skipped materials (pallets) as well as being easy to construct by persons of all abilities with basic tools.

 Importantly you should aim to only use the soil from your plot in this system along with dressing using acidifying horse manure to try to reduce the alkalinity of the clay soil and which will increase the range of vegetables that we can successfully grow.